 When and how did some of us fail with this new birth, this newness of life?
 Why do some people fail in their Christian experience?
-We no longer do active work for God, we do not actively witness to others for the sole purpose of winning them to Christ!
+We no longer do active work for God, and we don’t actively witness to others for the sole purpose of winning them to Christ!

-People fail in their Christian experience because they no longer have the Holy Spirit with them; their worldly actions continue as when they were walking with the Lord: going to churches, singing hymns, saying what they know about God, and acting like Christians should, but they do these sinful actions without having the Holy Spirit to guide them.
+People fail in their Christian experience because they no longer have the Holy Spirit with them; their worldly actions continue as when they were walking with the Lord: going to churches, singing hymns, saying what they know about God, and acting as Christians should, but they do these sinful actions without having the Holy Spirit to guide them.
 Why?
-Because they take for granted God’s grace in their continued sinful actions, knowing that God promised that if you confess your sins and repent, He will forgive you.
-But their manner of confession and repentance are lacking what God requires of them, so the Holy Spirit leaves and left them to the mercy of the tempter – the Devil and his demons.
-So they heed to each temptation and sometimes lament of their actions, but as their sinful experiences increased, they grew less and less remorseful, and they carefully hide their sinful acts, so they failed.
+They take for granted God’s grace in their continued evil actions, knowing that God promised that if you confess your sins and repent, he will forgive you.
+But their manner of confession and repentance lacks what God requires of them, so the Holy Spirit leaves and leaves them to the mercy of the tempter – the Devil and his demons.
+So they heed to each temptation and sometimes lament their actions, but as their sinful experiences increased, they grew less and less remorseful, and they carefully hid their evil acts, so they failed.

-We must not continue to fail in our Christians experience.
-We must be like Abraham who had the Holy Spirit with him throughout his test because he was obedient.
-Today, we must truly – genuinely repent, and turn to God, so that our sins may be wiped out, and that the times of refreshing may come from the Lord, and that he may send the Holy Spirit again to live in our hearts.
-So that when we go through our daily routines, we go with the spirit of God and doing His will – not provoking others to wrath, or creating an argument.
+We must not continue to fail in our Christian experience.
+We must be like Abraham, who had the Holy Spirit with him throughout his test because he was obedient.
+Today, we must genuinely repent and turn to God so that our sins may be wiped out, and that the times of refreshing may come from the Lord, and that he may send the Holy Spirit again to live in our hearts.
+So that when we go through our daily routines, we go with the spirit of God and do His will – not provoking others to wrath or creating an argument.
 But be temperate and live in peace with all people, especially your brothers and sisters.
 With your experience, if you love one another, all men and women will know that you are a Christian – Jesus’ disciples, that is, if you love one another.